 Whether you are trying to manage your home finances or make a success of your own business, energy costs can create a big budgeting headache.
 Ongoing political uncertainty in the Middle East pushes up oil prices and has a knock-on effect on other energy costs too.
 So what measures can you take to protect yourself against rising energy prices?
-Here are some ideas that can make a real difference.
+Here are some energy saving tips and ideas that can make a real difference.

 Despite the popularity of price comparison websites, you would be amazed at how many people use the same old supplier year after year without shopping around.
-If you have an oil powered heating system, contact a variety of commercial fuel suppliers and you can achieve some enormous savings.
+If you have an oil-powered heating system, contact a variety of commercial fuel suppliers and you can achieve some enormous savings.
 The same applies to domestic gas and electricity.
 Many utility companies offer special introductory deals to new customers, and the process of changing suppliers is simpler than ever.

+Here’s the next of my engery saving tips.
 Without good insulation, your property will be leaking heat as fast as it generates it.
 This is the perfect time of year to look at your home insulation and bring it up to scratch with minimal inconvenience.
 You might also find that you are eligible for financial assistance through the government’s grants system.
 It is definitely worth investigating.